Susan Prentice Ph.D. Professor

 Ph.D.
 (York University), MES (York University) BA (University of Toronto)

 My research program has recently turned to European policy debates and social movement struggles to promote and defend work-family reconciliation in hard economic times.
-I spent 2010-2011 in France, as a Senior Fellow at the Collegium de Lyon, Institut des études avancés, École normale supérieure, and returned to France in Spring 2013 to continue my research.
+I spent 2010-2011 in France, as a Senior Fellow at the Collegium de Lyon, Institut des études avancés, École normale supérieure, and returned to France in 2013 and again in 2016, to continue my research and language training.
 I am working hard to improve my French, and currently hold the DALF C1.

 I practice public sociology and work closely with social movements.
 I believe community-university collaboration is a site of exciting scholarship and knowledge generation.
 I actively work on knowledge mobilization oriented to popular audiences, social movements, elected officials, decision makers and the media.